united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/datamodel/messages/_analytics.md

 Announce a state change.

+Checkout the [state](../../states) documentation for a list of available states.

 **Fields**
 - **`state`** (number): The state of the machine.
 - **`startTime`** (string): The start time of the [state](../../states).